rimiti/cosium-js-sdk/README.md

 | customer.email            | email of customer                      | false     |
 | qualification             | desired qualification of the seller    | false     |

-N.B: The difference between startDate and endDate should be at maximum 20 days

 * ***Delete an appointement***

 ```js